 Student interns are required to complete a total of 16 hours per week for a total of 200 hours per semester.
 This is the equivalent of 13 weeks of practicum during a 16-week semester.
-Interns determine practicum hours in collaboration with their field placement supervisors/ instructors based on the agency's hours of operation and agency needs.
+Interns determine practicum hours in collaboration with their field placement supervisors/instructors.
 In addition, interns are responsible for completing and submitting weekly times sheets to their field liaisons (seminar leaders).
 Timesheets are signed by both the student and the field placement supervisor.